 - Exposes his or her genitals to younger children?

 - Forces sex on another adolescent or child?

 - Becomes secretive about their online activity, shutting the door of the room where they are using the computer and changing the screen if someone enters the room

 - Hides traces of their online activity and storage files

 - Uses the new technology with children whilst excluding adults

 - Meets up with children, young people and/or vulnerable adults in real life who they have initially met online

-If you have any concerns over what is normal sexual behaviour or what might be abuse call the Stop it Now!, confidential helpline 0808 1000 900 or email email@example.com for advice, support and information.
-There is help available.
+If you have any concerns over what is normal sexual behaviour or what might be abuse then call the Stop it Now!
+Freephone, anonymous and confidential helpline on 0808 1000 900 for advice, support and information.